DataDog/dd-sdk-ios/docs/rum_collection/crash_reporting.md

 3. After the crash happens, restart your application and wait for the iOS SDK to upload the crash report in [**Error Tracking**][8].

-Note that RUM supports system symbol files for iOS v14+ arm64 and arm64e architecture.
+Note that RUM supports symbolication of system symbol files for iOS v14+ arm64 and arm64e architecture.

 ## Further Reading